TL;DR

 Platform Comparison Table

-The five platforms split cleanly along the criteria that decide a controller's purchase.
-Implementation timeline, where journal entries land, how the audit trail is captured, how vendors price, and whether the tool replaces your general ledger or layers on top of it.
-The table below uses each vendor's published sources and marks anything those sources do not confirm.
+The five platforms split cleanly along the criteria that decide a controller's purchase: implementation timeline, where journal entries land, how the audit trail is captured (the SEC samples 20 to 50 transactions and tests methodology against the LPA), how vendors price, and whether the tool replaces your general ledger or layers on top of it.
+The table uses each vendor's published sources, marks anything those sources do not confirm, and you should verify GL write-back and pricing directly with each vendor before committing.

 | Platform | Implementation Timeline | GL Write-Back | Audit Trail Format | Pricing Model | GL Replacement |